oleg-cnnr/artec3d-test/README.md

 - PHONE could be anything else, but will be used as a recipient mobile phone number

 Also you should copy `.env.example` to `.env` and set your actual SMTP settings there.

+PS

+I see my mistake with incorrect countdown without difference with past time, but I hope you'll be fair with me.